carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 {: .language-yaml}
 We will now validate the script again:
 ~~~
-$ cwl-runner --validate echo.cwl
+$ cwltool --validate echo.cwl
 ~~~
 {: .language-bash}
 ~~~
-INFO .../cwl-runner
+INFO .../cwltool
 INFO Resolved 'echo.cwl' to 'file:///.../echo.cwl'
 echo.cwl is valid CWL.
 ~~~
 {: .output}
-Finally we have a valid CWL tool descriptor, so we will run this using `cwl-runner`:
+Finally we have a valid CWL tool descriptor, so we will run this using `cwltool`:
 ~~~
-cwl-runner echo.cwl
+cwltool echo.cwl
 ~~~
 {: .language-bash}
 ~~~
-INFO .../cwl-runner
+INFO .../cwltool
 INFO Resolved 'echo.cwl' to 'file:///.../echo.cwl'
 INFO [job echo.cwl] /private/tmp/docker_tmpwvj2kdvw$ echo \
     'hello World!'